What is cytology?

 When is cytology by fine needle aspiration performed?

-Fine needle aspiration (FNA), also called fine needle biopsy, is the most frequently used technique in cytology.
+Fine needle aspiration (FNA) is the most frequently used technique in cytology.
 It is typically used to sample 'lumps and bumps' on the body; however, it is also used to evaluate:

 - internal organs, such as the liver, lungs, lymph nodes, or kidneys

 - body fluids, such as urine or joint fluid

 - abnormal accumulations of fluid (called effusions) in the chest, abdomen, and around the heart

 How are cells collected with fine needle aspiration?

 Cytology specimens are sometimes collected during an ultrasound examination.
 These samples are called ultrasound-guided fine needle aspirates since the ultrasound image is used to locate the site to be sampled and helps the veterinarian position the needle correctly before aspirating the sample.

 What happens to the collected cells?

 When a tissue is sampled, a number of tissue cells get drawn into the needle.
-This sample is immediately and gently expelled onto a clean glass slide, spread in a thin layer, and rapidly dried by waving the slide in the air or by placing it in front of a fan or portable hair dryer.
+This sample is immediately and gently expelled onto a clean glass slide, spread in a thin layer, and rapidly dried by waving the slide in the air.
 This is called making an air-dried smear.
 The slide is then stained with special dyes and examined under the microscope.

 When a fluid sample is collected, air-dried smears are often prepared directly from the sample in the syringe, and the remaining fluid is placed in transport tubes or containers.
 The smears and the containers are then sent to the laboratory for further analysis.
 This typically includes measurement of the cellularity (number of type of cells in the sample) and protein content of the fluid, as well as preparation of additional slides.
 If the sample is very thin and watery, sometimes the sample is concentrated before the slides are made, which provides more cells to look at.
 The slides are then stained with special dyes and examined.

 Is any special preparation required before collecting the sample?